svilupp/PromptingTools.jl/docs/src/frequently_asked_questions.md

 1) Import the functions/types you need explicitly at the top (eg, `using PromptingTools: OllamaSchema`)
 2) Register your model and its associated schema  (`PT.register_model!(; name="123", schema=PT.OllamaSchema())`).
 You won't have to specify the schema anymore only the model name.
 See [Working with Ollama](#working-with-ollama) for more information.
 3) Override your default model (`PT.MODEL_CHAT`) and schema (`PT.PROMPT_SCHEMA`).
 It can be done persistently with Preferences, eg, `PT.set_preferences!("PROMPT_SCHEMA" => "OllamaSchema", "MODEL_CHAT"=>"llama2")`.

+## Using Custom API Providers like Azure or Databricks

+Several providers are directly supported (eg, Databricks), check the available prompt schemas (eg, `subtypes(PT.AbstractOpenAISchema)`).

+If you need a custom URL or a few keyword parameters, refer to the implementation of DatabricksOpenAISchema.
+You effectively need to create your own prompt schema (`struct MySchema <: PT.AbstractOpenAISchema`) and override the OpenAI.jl behavior.
+The easiest way is to provide your custom method for `OpenAI.create_chat` and customize the `url`, `api_key`, and other `kwargs` fields.
+You can follow the implementation of `create_chat` for `DatabricksOpenAISchema` in `src/llm_openAI.jl`.

+Once your schema is ready, you can register the necessary models via `PT.register_model!(; name="myschema", schema=MySchema())`.
+You can also add aliases for easier access (eg, `PT.MODEL_ALIASES["mymodel"] = "my-model-with-really-long-name"`).

+If you would like to use some heavily customized API, eg, your company's internal LLM proxy (to change headers, URL paths, etc.), refer to the example `examples/adding_custom_API.jl` in the repo.

 ## How to have Multi-turn Conversations?